Building derived images from the cms-cvmfs-docker base image

 # Push the image to a container registry (i.e. DockerHub)

-docker push aperloff/myimage:latest
+docker push [user]/myimage:latest

 The second method is funcationally simpler, but relies on very recent features introduced for Docker.
 You will want to make sure that you have an updated Docker build (>=18.09).
 Recent versions of Docker come bundled with Moby BuildKit (GitHub, blog post), which comes with a number of build enhancements.

 There are several ways in which to specify that you would like to use the new build feature.
-If you would like to manually tell docker to use BuildKit, then you can append DOCKER_BUILDKIT=1 in front of each build command (e.g. DOCKER_BUILDKIT=1 docker build .).
-If you would like to turn on BuildKit by default, then you can add { "features": { "buildkit": true } } in the daemon configuration, either through Docker Desktop or by editing /etc/docker/daemon.json (default path on a Linux host).
-A third way is to directly call the BuildKit builder using the modified build command docker buildx build.
+If you would like to manually tell docker to use BuildKit, then you can append DOCKER_BUILDKIT=1

 Once you have up-to-date build capabilities, you can create a Dockerfile which uses the latest frontend syntax features by adding a comment to the first line of the file: